grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 <img src="/assets/images/greedoids/mst-accessibility.png" style="width:80%"/>
 <figcaption>
     <div class="centered-figcaption">
-        Examples of feasible sets (trees) in the MST problem.
+        Examples of a feasible set chain in the MST problem.
         Each feasible set contains a feasible set one element smaller, until the empty set is reached.
     </div>